Due South characters: Sergeant Robert Fraser

 Fraser Sr.'s ghost at first only allowed himself to appear to his son but it was soon revealed he could make himself be seen by anybody he chose to.
-He's allowed his daughter, Maggie Mackenzie, and best friend Sergeant Buck Frobisher to see him as well.
+He allows best friend, Sergeant Buck Frobisher, to see him, but is surprised when Constable Maggie Mackenzie – who he did not yet know was his daughter – is able to first hear him, and soon see him as well.
 On two occasions he has allowed non-family/friends to see him: once to one of the men who was responsible for his death, and to a former friend was being attacked after he offered to turn in evidence against his former partners-in-crime.
 Fraser Sr. offered to give his former friend a hand up when he was pursued by a car trying to run him down.
 When Fraser Sr.'s former friend tried to grabbed Fraser Sr.'s hand, it passed right through.
 The former friend fell several stories.
 Although severely injured, the former friend survived.
 The second time that Fraser Sr. appeared to another person was to a criminal name Muldoon, whom Fraser Sr. had pursued and captured years before.
 But Muldoon escaped from prison and was pursued by Fraser Jr. and "Ray Vecchio" (name then being used by #Detective Stanley Kowalski).
 "Vecchio" did not see Fraser Sr. though.
 Fraser Sr. appears in time to stop Muldoon from escaping, with Muldoon surprised to see his old nemesis having heard Fraser Sr. had died.
 Muldoon was returned to prison, making no mention of seeing Fraser Sr.'s ghost because people would most likely not believe him.